What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 • Bubble wrap and packing paper

-These packing items will ensure that goods are protected during the transportation process.
+These packing items will ensure that your goods are protected during the transportation process.
 Sealing is another important step.
-To keep boxes closed, shippers need to use strong packing tape.
+To keep boxes closed, utilize strong packing tape.
 Finally, all boxes and palletized freight should have the appropriate packing labels.

 This includes the following warnings: